fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

   As mentioned above, when defining Cartesian poses there might be ambiguities in joint space for that pose.
 There should be a methodology included that helps resolving these ambiguities.
-This gives users the possibility to get a repeatable robot motion.
+This gives users control over repeatable robot motion.

 * **Composable structure**

-  Many use cases require tool activation / modification during trajectory execution, for example activating adhesive extrusion or a welding tip.
+  Many use cases require tool activation / modification during trajectory execution, for example activating adhesive extrusion or a welding torch.
 With this in mind, the proposed trajectory interface should be extendible to introduce different aspects of trajectory execution such as adding IO commands to the trajectory.
 Example: